kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/nocode-speech.md

 2. Connect the Ear SoM to your devkit.
 3. Power on the devkit.
    * The 1st LED light on the Ear SoM will change to bright green to indicate Ear SoM was powered on.
-   *	The 2nd LED changes to blinking to indicate Ear SOM is waiting for authentication.
+   *	The 2nd LED changes to blinking green to indicate Ear SOM is waiting for authentication.
 4. Wait for the authentication process to complete.
 It can take up to 3 minutes.
 5. Proceed to the next section when you see one of the following:
    * Both LED light turn off.
 This indicates that authentication is completed and devkit is not configured with a keyword.